What Is a Paddle Raise? The Complete Fundraiser Guide

 -

 Capture donations.
-Spotters record paddle numbers, or guests pledge via mobile.
-Modern paddle raise software captures pledges on phones—no paper, no manual entry.
+Spotters record paddle numbers, or guests pledge on their phones.
+Modern paddle raise software captures pledges instantly with no paper and no manual entry.
+According to CharityAuctions.com platform data, events using mobile pledging collect 94% of pledges same-night versus 67% for paper pledge cards.

 -